LedgerHQ/ledger-sample-apps/blue-app-helloperso/README.md

-# Hello Personalized World application for Ledger Blue / Ledger Nano S
+# Hello Personalized World App for Ledger Blue & Ledger Nano S

-This application demonstrates the User Interface and Secure Element proxy logic

-It shows how to derive public keys from the master device seed
+This application demonstrates the user interface and Secure Element proxy logic and how to derive public keys from the master device seed.

+Run `make load` to build and load the application onto the device.

+See [Ledger's documentation](http://ledger.readthedocs.io) to get started.